gcc-mirror/gcc/README.md

 - `compile.exp` : compilation only tests, using combination of options
 - `xfail_compile.exp` : compilation only tests expected to fail

-Or execute a specific test :
+Invoke only a specific test :

 ```bash
 $ make check-rust  RUNTESTFLAGS="xfail_compile.exp=continue1.rs"